Digital & Printing Resources for Faculty & Students

 NYU’s LaGuardia Studio provides services for NYU students to create wide-format and 3D prints as well as 3D scans.
 This resource is useful to students interested in photography, fine arts, or architecture/architectural design.
 Gallatin is allocated a limited grant budget for each academic year.
 The grant can cover up to 90% of a student’s project.

-To read more about the LaGuardia Studio, please visit:
+To read more about the LaGuardia Studio, please visit The LaGuardia Studio Resources.

 For more information about funding for the LaGuardia Studio, please contact Marissa Mattes.